Iyasu-Edo/spash/README.md

 - On Windows and OS X: you docker machine usually binds to the address `192.168.99.100`.
 You need to append the row `192.168.99.100 hdfshost` in the `/etc/hosts` file (`C:\Windows\System32\Drivers\etc\hosts` in Windows)
 - On Linux: your docker machine is your local host.
 Add `hdfshost` at the end of the row containg your loopback address, eg. `127.0.0.1 localhost hdfshost`.

-The operations above should be used only the first time you create the container.
+The operations above should be executed only the first time you create the container.
 Once the container is created on your docker instance, you can use:
 - `docker stop dfs` to stop the container;
 - `docker start dfs` to start it again.

 You can make any change to the source code.
 When you want to test the software:
 - Start the `dfs` container;
-- Compile and run the `it.nerdammer.spash.shell.Spash` main class;
+- Compile the `core` project and run the `it.nerdammer.spash.shell.Spash` main class;
 - Connect from your ssh client to `localhost` on port `2222`.
 Eg. `ssh user@localhost -p 2222`, using password `user`  when prompted;
 - Enjoy.

 ## Installation
 A binary package is available for running it in a real cluster environment (eg. Cloudera CDH 5).
 Look at the "Releases" section for more details.

+Tar.gz packages need only to be extracted on a Spark client node (eg. the Master Node of the cluster).
+The software can be started using the `spash.sh` command in the `bin` directory.

+Spash binds by default to the `2222` port on the machine where it is launched.

 ## Supported Commands
 Spash currently supports the following list of commands to manipulate data: